What is Inflation? Learn its Meaning, Types, & the Gradual Increase in Price

 Also published by the Bureau of Labor Statistics, the PPI monitors monthly changes in the prices companies receive for their goods and services.
 Factors like increased tariffs, rising oil and gas prices for transportation, and external challenges (e.g., pandemics or environmental events) can contribute to cost fluctuations.

-The PPI plays a crucial role in business contracts, particularly in long-term agreements with suppliers.
+The PPI is crucial in business contracts, particularly long-term supplier agreements.
 It allows businesses to automatically adjust payment rates for raw goods and services over time, preventing suppliers from being locked into disadvantageous long-term contracts.

 Personal Consumption Expenditures Price Index (PCE)